 Kotosh is across the street at the southwest corner of Lomita Blvd and Pennsylvania Ave.
 Named after an ancient temple in Peru discovered by Japanese archeologists, Kotosh focuses on an incredible assortment of Peruvian-Japanese favorites.

-Since the shutdown, they have been a consistent go-to for takeout (photo below) and the kids especially love the abundance of noodles.
+They were a consistent go-to for takeout (photo below) and the kids especially love the abundance of noodles.

 A few of our personal favorites include Tallarín Saltado, The Krunch Roll, Lomo Saltado, Arroz Chaufa, and Tallarín Verde with Chicken Katsu.